 In the United States, we have certain expectations as consumers.
 We expect to shop around, read reviews, and select the best-performing and most cost-effective product.
-In essentially everything we want to buy, from a new television set to a vacation package, we can do this.
+We can do this in essentially everything we want to buy, from a new television set to a vacation package.
 There’s plenty of information available to us so that we can make an informed decision.
 Yet, when it comes to the most important service of all – our health – we can’t shop around, so to speak.
 Consumers of healthcare – patients – are limited to picking a physician within their insurance network.
 Or be limited to only doctors they can afford.
 When they do go, they blindly accept the treatment plan outlined to them by a physician, without knowing what it might cost in the end.
-Yet, today more and more technologies are emerging that give patients the tools that they need to make more informed decisions about their healthcare.
+Yet, today more and more technologies are emerging that give patients the tools they need to make more informed decisions about their healthcare.
 These tools range from public physician reviews, online scheduling, text reminders about appointments or medication refills, and even digital access to review their own medical records.
 Are you making these tools available to your patients?
-Here are the pros and cons of improving patient access in your practice and why it is so important to do so.
+Here are the pros and cons of improving patient access in your practice and why it is important to do so.

 Why Improving Patient Access is Important

 There are many meanings to patient access, from their proximity to the hospital to affordability.
-In this article, patient access means all of the ways in which patients can access information or data about their healthcare.
-Therefore, an increase in patient access will help patients to feel more in control of their healthcare experience and the outcome of it.
+In this article, patient access means how patients can access information or data about their healthcare.
+Therefore, an increase in patient access will help patients feel more in control of their healthcare experience and its outcome.
 Today patients are engaging with their healthcare more so than ever before.
-In a study conducted by tech company IBM found that thanks to modern technology, each person will generate enough health data in their lifetime to fill 300 million books.
+A study conducted by tech company IBM found that each person will generate enough health data in their lifetime to fill 300 million books thanks to modern technology.
 During the past two years, people have collected more data about their health than they have in all of human history.
-IBM predicts, that by 2020, medical data could double every 73 days.
+IBM predicts that by 2020, medical data could double every 73 days.
 Now, for the first time, humans can process all of this data and actually use it to better themselves.

 But why does this matter?
-First of all, improving patient access to healthcare data gives patients more control and gets them more invested in not only their treatment plans but also their preventive care.
+First of all, improving patient access to healthcare data gives patients more control and gets them more invested in their treatment plans and their preventive care.
 In a perfectly stated quote published on the U.S. Department of Health & Human Services website, Dr. Mary P. Griskewicz said, “There’s a gap in educating patients that they have a right to their health information and need to become active participants in their health care.”

 When patients become active participants in their healthcare, everyone benefits.
-The patients feel better, and physicians have an easier time getting their patients to a point where they are experiencing true, whole body wellness.
-There are so many tools out there that can help you improve patient access at your practice, from those that measure and monitor the workflow in your practice to those that help your office assistant with scheduling and better identifying patient symptoms prior to their appointment.
+The patients feel better, and physicians have an easier time getting their patients to a point where they experience true, whole-body wellness.
+There are so many tools out there that can help you improve patient access at your practice, from those that measure and monitor the workflow in your practice to help your office assistant schedule and better identify patient symptoms before their appointment.
 Yet, like everything else in life, more knowledge can be a good or a bad thing.
 There are definitely pros and cons to consider when it comes to improving patient access.
-Below is an outline of three pros and three cons for you to think about when taking steps to improve patient access in your practice.
+Below is an outline of three pros and cons for you to think about when taking steps to improve patient access in your practice.

 Three Pros of Improving Patient Access